ibexa/documentation-developer/docs/guide/persistence_cache.md

 ###### eZ Platform Cloud / Platform.sh usage

+!!! cloud "eZ Platform Cloud"

     If you use Platform.sh Enterprise you can benefit from the Redis Sentinel across three nodes for great fault tolerance.
     Platform.sh Professional and lower versions offer Redis in single instance mode only.

 ### Memcached